diced/zipline-docs/docs/api/auth/register.md

 ### <APIBadge type="400" /> Bad Request (JSON)

 - `This endpoint is unavailable due to current configurations` - Both registration and invites are disabled.
-- `Bad invite` - The invite code provided is invalid due to it either being used or having expired.
+- `Bad invite` - The invite code provided is invalid due to it either being used/expired or invalid.
 - `Bad Username/Password` - There are 3 cases where this occurs

   - The username already exists